10 beautiful mosque that should be seen in Iran

 Sheikh Lotfolah Mosque, Isfahan

-This mosque is built as a private mosque of the royal family.
+The Sheikh Lotfolah Mosque is built as a private mosque of the royal family.
 This is why she does not have a minaret.
 The drawing made by calligraphy and tiles in this mosque is more beautiful and better than the other Persian and Islamic works.
 The real charm of the interior of the building results from its perfect symmetry.
 The prayer room is built on a square plan that is transformed into a circular dome by means of four large squeakers that extend to the ground level and are twinned on four sides of the square by four large arches of the same size.

-Nasi-Ol-Molk Shiraz Mosque
+Nasir-Ol-Molk Shiraz Mosque

 This mosque was built during the Qajar period.
 In this mosque, colored glass is widely used as an outdoor decoration.
 This mosque is unique for its tile work and architecture.
 The construction of the mosque began in 1293 AH.
 And finally finished in 1305 AH.
 By Mohammad Hassan Me'mar and Mohammad Reza Kashi Paz Shirazi.
 The facade of the mosque is very colorful with colored glass.
 It also features traditional elements such as Panj Goshe-i (five